timpending/comp-sci-curriculum/Unit-0/01-intro-to-memory.md

 2. If I declare a variable, such as `var x = 5`, where is that stored?
 What about `var arr = [3,5,6,73,56]`?

 3. If I connect to a database on another computer, what level of memory is that?

+4. When does the garbage collector run?

+5. What kinds of objects get deallocated by the garbage collector?